Skip to content

 Because Enclave's local stub resolver is designed to interoperate with other resolvers regardless of ordering, the configuration work needs to happen at the operating-system level or on the DNSFilter side: each query for the Enclave-managed namespace (the .enclave zone and any custom zones you have created) needs to reach Enclave's local stub resolver on the Enclave Virtual Adapter, rather than being answered by DNSFilter.

-For Enclave specifically, DNSFilter recommend using Windows Name Resolution Policy Table (NRPT) rules.
+DNSFilter recommend using Windows Name Resolution Policy Table (NRPT) rules (Microsoft NRPT Documentation).
 NRPT is a Windows DNS routing mechanism that takes effect before the stub fan-out, so a rule that targets the .enclave suffix (and each of your custom zone suffixes) at the Enclave Virtual Adapter's address will cause those queries to bypass DNSFilter entirely and be sent directly to Enclave's local stub resolver.
 All other traffic is unaffected and continues to flow through DNSFilter as normal.